 Treatment of Varicose and Spider Veins

-An endovenous laser vein therapy (EVLT) procedure is a treatment for varicose veins that causes the diseased veins to shrink and collapse.
-When the malfunctioning veins collapse, healthy veins are able to take over.
-The specialist makes a tiny incision in the skin using a small laser fiber catheter using radiofrequency energy or laser energy.
+An Endovenous Laser Treatment (EVLT) targets the underlying issue of vein disease.
+Vein valves that become damaged or disease fail to circulate blood flow up from the legs toward the heart.
+EVLT works to close those unhealthy veins so healthy veins are able to take over.
+The specialist makes a tiny incision in the skin using a small laser fiber catheter using laser energy.
 The specialist may use an ultrasound to position the laser perfectly.
 It treats spider veins and varicose veins of any size located close to the surface of the skin and takes about 15 minutes.

 When we use lasers, we use highly focused beams of light.
 The heat from the laser damages the vein, creating scar tissue that closes it.
 Over time, the vein closes and eventually fades away once the vein doesn’t have a blood source.
 Generally, the vein disappears after a year or two.

-Another treatment is sclerotherapy – an injectable treatment that irritates the vein.
+A treatment we utilize to treat spider veins is called visual sclerotherapy – an injectable treatment that irritates the vein.
 The latest sclerotherapy is a foam.
 Then, scar tissue forms that closes off the vein and reroutes your circulation around the area.
 The vein reabsorbs into your body.
 Typically, this treatment causes the veins to fade over the course of a few weeks, although it could take up to a month to see the full extent of the results.
 Sclerotherapy works on both varicose and spider veins.
 The procedure takes approximately 30 minutes and has minimal side effects, unlike traditional treatments.